REVISION

 Key takeaways

-• AI text sounds robotic because language models converge on the same vocabulary, rhythm, and structure.
-Researchers call this the "artificial hivemind" effect.
+• AI text sounds robotic because language models converge on the same vocabulary, rhythm, and structure, a pattern researchers call the "artificial hivemind."

-• Start with mechanical fixes: search-and-replace em dashes and cut the most overrepresented AI words (some appear over 500 times more often in AI output than in human writing).
+• Start with mechanical fixes: search-and-replace em dashes and cut AI-overused words, some of which appear over a hundred times more often in AI output than in human writing.

-• Vary sentence length on purpose.
-If five consecutive sentences land within five words of each other, rewrite one.
+• If five consecutive sentences land within five words of each other, rewrite one to break the uniform rhythm.

-• Swap abstract verbs (support, enhance, facilitate) for concrete ones that show what actually changed.
+• Swap abstract verbs like support and enhance for concrete ones that show what actually changed.

-• You do not need to rewrite from scratch.
-Fixing the three weakest sentences per paragraph is usually enough.
+• Fixing the three weakest sentences per paragraph is usually enough; you do not need to rewrite from scratch.

 Why AI text sounds robotic